Eric Edward Khasakhala: Death

+Tributes were read by family members, Cabinet ministers, and others during the funeral and burial services at Ebwali village in Bunyore.
+An estimated crowd of over twenty-five thousand people lined up the routes and filled the local school.

 Commemoration

 Plans are underway to celebrate Khasakhala's myriad of contributions, to Bunyore and Kenya, by renaming the tarmac road from Luanda to Majengo in his honor—the Eric Edward Khasakhala Memorial Highway.

 Slideshow photo gallery

 Hon.
 Eric Edward Khasakhala with Kenya's 1st president, the late Mzee Jomo Kenyatta, and the future Kenya's 3rd president, Hon.
 Mwai Kibaki.

 Hon.
-Eric Edward Khasakhala with the former President Moi, Kenya's 2nd post-independent president.
+Eric Edward Khasakhala with the former president Moi, Kenya's 2nd post-independent president.

 Hon.
-Eric Edward Khasakhala with the late President Kenyatta, Kenya's 1st post-independent president.
+Eric Edward Khasakhala with the late president Kenyatta, Kenya's 1st post-independent president.

 Khasakhala and fellow cabinet ministers members of the cabinet football team that played against fellow members of parliament, known as the "backbenchers".
 The cabinet team included Tom Mboya, Moi, Kibaki, and others.